NeonLaw/codebase/README.md

 ### Web Development

 For developing the website you can do so locally and speak to our staging GraphQL server.
-To spin up a web server, enter the following commands.
+To spin up a Next.JS server, enter the following commands.

 ```bash
 yarn